-Off the top of my head, I can think of only three living directors who have made three Westerns: Kevin Costner, Simon Wincer (LONESOME DOVE, etc.) and Timothy Woodward Jr. Woodward is 36, or will be soon, and has already directed sixteen features, from Horror to Sci-fi to Crime Drama to Westerns.
+Off the top of my head, I can think of only four living directors who have made three Westerns: Kevin Costner, Walter Hill, Simon Wincer (LONESOME DOVE, etc.) and Timothy Woodward Jr. Woodward is 36, or will be soon, and has already directed sixteen features, from Horror to Sci-fi to Crime Drama to Westerns.
 His first, TRADED, was a very impressive entrance into the genre, and his newest, THE OUTSIDER, is even better.
 “I love the genre.
 I grew up watching Westerns; my grandfather would have them on all the time after school.
 There's something magical about their kind of moral, where all the branches of government are on your hip.
 It was a simpler time in certain ways and more difficult in other ways.
 Just the complexity of it, the scenery -- I love all of it.”

 In 2016’s TRADED, a father (Michael Pare) must find his daughter, who’s been lured with the opportunity of becoming a Harvey Girl, then sold into prostitution.
 It also stars Kris Kristofferson, Trace Adkins and Tom Sizemore.
 In 2018’s HICKOK, Luke Hemsworth plays Wild Bill at a time early in his career, when he becomes a lawman.
 It also features Kris Kristofferson and Trace Adkins, as well as Bruce Dern.